What Is The Meaning of Life As A Stoic?

-Some think that there is a predetermined meaning or purpose to existence, while others think that there is no inherent meaning to life and that each person must find their own meaning.
+Some people believe there is a predetermined meaning to our existence.
+Some think there is no inherent meaning to life in the larger sense of the universe.

 What do the Stoic philosophers think the meaning of life is?